privacyguides/privacyguides.org/docs/encryption.md

     2. Check whether "**TPM and PIN**" is listed under "**Key Protectors**."

 - You can change your preboot pin at any time by running: `manage-bde -changepin c:`, again, replacing `c:` with the drive letter of your operating system drive.
-- To remove the preboot pin:
+- To remove the pre-boot pin:
     1. Configure the Group Policy "**Configure TPM Startup PIN**" back to "**Allow Startup PIN With TPM**".
     2. Run: `manage-bde -protectors -add c: -TPM`.